 From 1989-2005 Dr. Enrico M. Camporesi assumed the Chairmanship of the department and with the addition of faculty reinvigorated the research program with special interest in human physiology, hyperbaric medicine and the pharmacology of spinal narcotics.

-In 2006, Dr. Nancy A. Nussmeier was appointed the Chair of the Department.
+From 2006-2011 Dr. Nancy A. Nussmeier was the Chair of the department.
 Dr. Nussmeier had previously served as the Director of Cardiovascular Anesthesia Research at the Texas Heart Institute in Houston, TX.
-Her current mission is to enhance the Department's academic productivity, with interdisciplinary clinical and labatory research activity and enhanced opportunities for faculty and resident scholarship.
-Furthermore, her vision is that the Department of Anesthesiology will become a prominent resource for education and teaching on the Upstate campus.
+Her mission was to enhance the Department's academic productivity, with interdisciplinary clinical and labatory research activity and enhanced opportunities for faculty and resident scholarship.

 The Pain Treatment Center at SUNY Upstate is one of the largest and most established services of its type in the upstate area.
 Led by Dr. P. Sebastian Thomas, the chronic pain division and pain management fellowship was established in 1981.
-Our Chronic Pain Mangement Clinic sees 6,000 patients per year along with the offering of a very specialized chronic pain services such as neuron ablative procedures, dorsal column stimulator insertions, and morphine pump insertions.
-The fellowship offers 4 ACGME approved positions a year.
+Our Chronic Pain Management Clinic sees 6,000 patients per year along with the offering of a very specialized chronic pain services such as neuron ablative procedures, dorsal column stimulator insertions, and morphine pump insertions.
+Currently there are 3 faculty members that work for the Pain Treatment Center besides the Director: Dr. Syed Ali, Dr. Luciana Curia, and Dr. Vandana Sharma.
+The fellowship offers 5 ACGME approved positions a year.
 It is one of the most competitive programs in the Northeast.
-For more information on the Pain Mangement Fellowship visit our Pain Treatment Center.
+For more information on the Pain Management Fellowship visit our Pain Treatment Center.

 Pretesting of patients for preparedness for anesthesia has evolved to comprise the Preadmission Clinic, staffed daily by an anesthesiology resident, a physician assistant, several nurses and clerical staff under the direction of an anesthesiology attending.